Tree sort

 Quicksort

 Quicksort is a divide-and-conquer sorting algorithm.
-Recursively, in parts, parse the array of numbers, setting the numbers in the smaller and larger order from the selected pivot element, insert the pivot element itself into the hot-point between them.
-After a few recursive iterations, you’ll end up with a sorted list.
-Time complexity O(n2).
+Recursively, we sort the array of numbers in parts, placing the numbers in smaller and larger order from the selected pivot element, and insert the pivot element itself into the gap between them.
+After several recursive iterations, we get a sorted list.
+Time complexity is O(n2).

 Scheme:

-1. We start with the fact that we get a list of elements outside, sorting boundaries.
-In the first step, the sort boundaries will be from start to finish.
+1. We start by getting the list of elements from the outside, the sorting boundaries.
+In the first step, the sorting boundaries will be from the beginning to the end.

-2. Check that the boundaries of the beginning and end do not intersect, if this happens, then it’s time to finish
+2. We check that the boundaries of the beginning and end do not intersect, if this happens, then it’s time to finish

-3. Select some element from the list, call it pivot
+3. We select some element from the list, call it the reference

-4. Shift to the right to the end to the last index, so as not to interfere
+4. Move it to the right at the end to the last index so it doesn’t get in the way

-5. Create a counter of *smaller numbers* while equal to zero
+5. Create a counter of *smaller numbers* that is still equal to zero

-6. Loop through the list from left to right, up to and including the last index where the anchor element is located
+6. We go through the list in a loop from left to right, up to the last index where the reference element is located, not inclusive

-7. Each element is compared to the pivot
+7. Each element is compared with the reference

-8. If it is less than the reference, then we swap it in places according to the index of the counter of smaller numbers.
-Increment the counter of smaller numbers.
+8. If it is less than the reference, then we swap them by the index of the counter of smaller numbers.
+We increment the counter of smaller numbers.

-9. When the cycle reaches the anchor element, we stop, swap the anchor element with the element by the counter of smaller numbers.
+9. When the cycle reaches the reference element, we stop and swap the reference element with the element with the counter of smaller numbers.

-10. We run the algorithm separately for the left smaller part of the list, and separately for the right most part of the list.
+10. We run the algorithm separately for the left smaller part of the list, and separately for the right larger part of the list.

-11. As a result, all recursive iterations will start to stop due to the check in paragraph 2
+11. Eventually all recursive iterations will start to stop due to the check in point 2

-Quicksort was invented by the scientist Charles Antony Richard Hoare at Moscow State University, having learned Russian, he studied computer translation, as well as probability theory at the Kolmogorov school.
-In 1960, due to a political crisis, he left the Soviet Union.
+Quicksort was invented by scientist Charles Anthony Richard Hoare at Moscow State University, who, having learned Russian, studied computer translation and probability theory at the Kolmogorov School.
+In 1960, due to the political crisis, he left the Soviet Union.

 use rand::Rng;